 Seed should be collected around October, when the husk turns from green to pale brown, and sown immediately.
 Seeds dried on the tree or stored will tend not to germinate until their second spring, some taking longer.
 However, open-pollinated seedlings, when several lime species are accessible to pollinating insects, are quite likely to be hybrids.
 Softwood cuttings can be taken in June or July, from long, vigorously growing shoots, and rooted under mist.
 Grafting is possible, but budding is common nursery practice, with T. cordata, T. platyphyllos and T. × europaea the usual stocks in Europe (Pigott 2012).

 The Dutch National Lime Collection, developed since 1988, is at Winterswijk.
-Both the Morton Arboretum, IL and the Arnold Arboretum, MA have large lime collections whose oldest specimens are around 100 years old.
+Both the Morton Arboretum, Illinois and the Arnold Arboretum, Massachusetts have large lime collections whose oldest specimens are around 100 years old.

 Leaf-margin entire or with distant tiny teeth

 Leaf-margin quite closely and regularly toothed, or lobed

 Leaf significantly longer than broad; flower-stalk separating from flower-bract near its base; fruit splitting when ripe